Undergraduate Advanced Diploma in Local History (Online)

 2. Proof of your English Language Ability if you are a non-native English-speaking applicant.

-You will also need to arrange for two references to be emailed to us.
-If possible, your referees should be peope who can comment on your academic ability and background, but where this is not appropriate, please choose referees who can vouch for your motivation, commitment and potential.
+You will also need to arrange for two references to be emailed to us; we do not request references for you.
+If possible, your referees should be people who can comment on your academic ability and background, but where this is not appropriate, please choose referees who can vouch for your motivation, commitment and potential.
 A reference from a family member is not acceptable.

 The receipt of your application will be acknowledged via email.
 If you appear to be suitable for the course, we will send you instructions by e-mail for the second stage of the application process where you will be asked to write a short commentary on a given Local History text and to return your work to us as an e-mail attachment.
 We will normally inform you within three weeks of receipt of your written commentary and both references whether you have been offered a place on the course.
 Places are offered on a first-come, first-served basis to suitable applicants as they complete the application process.